MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Set-AzureRmKeyVaultAccessPolicy.md

 The first command uses the Get-AzureRmADGroup cmdlet to get all Active Directory groups.
 From the output, you see 3 groups returned, named **group1**, **group2**, and **group3**.
 Multiple groups can have the same name but always have a unique ObjectId.

 When more than one group that has the same name is returned, use the ObjectId in the output to identify the one you want to use.

 You then use the output of this command with Set-AzureRmKeyVaultAccessPolicy to grant permissions to group2 for your key vault, named **myownvault**.
 This example enumerates the groups named 'group2' inline in the same command line.

 There may be multiple groups in the returned list that are named 'group2'.
 This example picks the first one, indicated by index \[0\] in the returned list.

 ### Example 7: Grant Azure Information Protection access to the customer-managed tenant key (BYOK)
 ```
-PS C:\>Set-AzureRmKeyVaultAccessPolicy -VaultName 'Contoso04Vault' -ServicePrincipalName 00000012-0000-0000-c000-000000000000 -PermissionsToKeys decrypt,encrypt,unwrapkey,wrapkey,verify,sign,get
+PS C:\>Set-AzureRmKeyVaultAccessPolicy -VaultName 'Contoso04Vault' -ServicePrincipalName 00000012-0000-0000-c000-000000000000 -PermissionsToKeys decrypt,sign,get
 ```

 This command authorizes Azure Information Protection to use a customer-managed key (the bring your own key, or "BYOK" scenario) as the Azure Information Protection tenant key.

-When you run this command, specify your own vault name but you must specify the *ServicePrincipalName* parameter with the GUID **00000012-0000-0000-c000-000000000000** and specify all the permissions in the example.
+When you run this command, specify your own key vault name but you must specify the *ServicePrincipalName* parameter with the GUID **00000012-0000-0000-c000-000000000000** and specify the permissions in the example.

 ## PARAMETERS